Course Offerings

 The AP English Literature and Composition course is designed and taught thematically with an emphasis on core readings along with modern and contemporary selections that illuminate and expand upon a variety of themes.
 AP English Literature and Composition closely follows the requirements described in the AP English Literature and Composition Course and Exam Description (CED), including the fundamentals of literary analysis and introductory college composition.
 Each week students discuss and engage in a variety of writing activities focusing on argumentation, interpretation, analysis, rhetorical strategies, exposition, structure, and style.
 Students read and study a variety of novels, plays, poems, and short stories from the 16th century to the present.
 The course focuses on the experience of literature, the interpretation of literature, the evaluation of literature, and writing to develop stylistic maturity and sophistication.

-2. Social Studies
+2. Social studies

 1) U.S. History

 This course focuses on the history of the United States and its political, economic, and social events and issues related to industrialization and urbanization, major wars, domestic and foreign policies, and reform movements, including civil rights.
-Students will use a variety of primary and secondary source material to understand and interpret the past, including multiple points of view and historical context.
+Students will use a variety of primary and secondary source materials to understand and interpret the past, including multiple points of view and historical context.

-2) Economics
+2) Economics (semester course)

 This course is designed to provide the student with a basic understanding of the important relationships of economics to our social and political problems.
-The course emphasizes the philosophy, development, and operation of our American economic system and its important influence upon the individual and society.
+The course emphasizes the philosophy, development, and operation of our American economic system and its important influence on the individual and society.

-3) US Governement
+3) US Government (semester course)

 4) AP Human Geography